Abul A'la Maududi: Pakistan and South Asia

 (Sharia laws decreed by Zia included bans on interest on loans (riba), deduction by the government of 2.5% annual Zakat tax from bank accounts, the introduction of Islamic punishments such as stoning and amputation with the 1979 Hudood Ordinances.
 One policy of Zia's that was originally proposed by Maududi, and not found in classic Islamic jurisprudence (fiqh), was the introduction of separate electorates for non-Muslims (Hindus and Christians) in 1985.)

-In return, Maududi's party was greatly strengthened by Zia with 10,000s of members and sympathizers gave jobs in the judiciary and civil service early in Zia's rule.
+In return, Maududi's party was greatly strengthened by Zia with 10,000s of members and sympathisers given jobs in the judiciary and civil service early in Zia's rule.

+South Asia in general, including the diaspora, including "significant numbers" in Britain, was "hugely influenced" by Maududi's work.